mbukatov/tendrl-wiki/Tendrl-Package-Installation-Reference(Revised).md

     ```
     TODO: clarification needed:

-    * is ip address of graphite public or local?
+    * is ip address of graphite public or local? public
-    * is ip address of graphite expected to be the same as for etcd?
+    * is ip address of graphite expected to be the same as for etcd? yes
     * since we don't list changes of graphite port in this guide, shouldn't we
-      list appropriate default value here?
+      list appropriate default value here? it seems that setting port here is
+      not needed

 8. Enable and start Node Agent